croningp/dropfactory/doc/pumps.md

 ## Pumps

-The platform need to handle various liquids such as oils, aqueous phases and acetone.
-To do so, our group is using [Tricontinent C-Series Syringe Pumps](https://www.tricontinent.com/products/syringe-pumps-and-rotary-valves/c-series-syringe-pumps.html).
+The platform needs to handle various liquids such as oils, aqueous phases and acetone.
+Our group is using [Tricontinent C-Series Syringe Pumps](https://www.tricontinent.com/products/syringe-pumps-and-rotary-valves/c-series-syringe-pumps.html).
 Dropfactory uses 10 of them.

 Here is a top view of the pumps and the reageant containers: